mrded/rpi-chat/README.md

 - `docker-compose up`
 - `docker-compose down`

+### Troubleshooting

+If you having following errors:

+> fatal: unable to access 'https://github.com/xxx/xxx.git/': Failed to connect to github.com port 443: Connection refused

+The problem is probbably with time.

+Try to run `timedatectl`, if time is incorect - update it with `sudo systemctl restart systemd-timesyncd.service`.
+You may not be able to update time while `dnsmasq` is running.
+Disable it first and run again after updating: `sudo systemctl stop|start dnsmasq`.

 ## TODOs
 - [X] WiFi hotspot without encryption
 - [X] [Captive portal](https://en.wikipedia.org/wiki/Captive_portal) with custom web page